Welcome

 I was fortunate to get to play for a couple

-these events to anyone interested in local foodie culture.
-It's a great vibe, and usually interesting
+events to anyone interested in local foodie culture.
+It's a great vibe, and usually interesting people from all

-people from all over Charleston.
-Unfortunately for me at one of the events I lost some cymbals and a
+over Charleston.
+Unfortunately for me at one of the events I lost some cymbals and a bag of percussion.

 In other news I played a great show with the Tyler Ross Double Trio last week.
 Lee Barbour, Gerald